Land Use Program

 The Land Use Program's charge is to ensure that existing and proposed land developments align with public health and safety and the environment in Humboldt County.
 Every place of human occupancy or dwelling must have an approved means of sewage disposal.
 If a community sewage collection and treatment system is not available, an approved on-site sewage disposal system permitted through this program is the typical alternative.

-The wet weather test period for the evaluation of proposed individual on-site wastewater treatment systems (OWTS) is open.
-Read more from our news release dated Dec.
-12, 2016.
+The wet weather test period for the evaluation of proposed individual on-site wastewater treatment systems (OWTS) has been extended.
+Read more in our recent news release.

 Local Agency Management Program (LAMP)